jatenner/xBOT/docs/verification-report.md

 ## Go/No-Go Assessment

-### Current Status: ⏳ BLOCKED - Missing Credentials
+### Current Status: ❌ BLOCKED - CREDENTIALS NOT IN ENVIRONMENT

 **Ready for Staging** ✅:
 - All code components implemented and tested